Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ## 9.2 Crafting

+Guild Wars 2 has a huge crafting system.
+To explain it in detail would be out of scope for this tutorial, but I will try to give a broad overview.

+There are 9 crafting disciplines, each being responsible for other pieces of equipment.
+Each character can learn 2 disciplines by default.
+Switching on of these out is possible at all times for a small fee.

+- **Armorsmith** for crafing heavy armor.
+- **Artificer** for magical weapons (focus, staff, scepter, trident)
+- **Chef**  for food and dyes
+- **Huntsman** for bows, guns torches and warhorns
+- **Jeweler** for trinkets (amulet, ring, earring)
+- **Leatherworker** for medium armor
+- **Scribe** for guildhall decorations
+- **Tailor** for light armor
+- **Weaponsmith** for melee weapons and shields (axe, dager, sword etc)

+Besides that most professions can craft either runes or sigils as well as some other things.
+A full lis of what each profession can craft can be found [on the wiki](https://wiki.guildwars2.com/wiki/Crafting).

+Disciplines usually go from level 0 to level 500, unlocking new recipes with higher levels.
+To see which recipes can be used to increase the level look for colored ones.
+[GW2Crafts](http://gw2crafts.net/) can be used in order to calculate the best way to level a profession.

+> Recipes can be found everywhere in the world as loot or from vendors.
+You do NOT have to worry about unlocking it with the right character as recipes get unlocked for your entire account.

 ## 9.3 Chat commands

 Guild Wars 2 offers a plethora of chat commands.
 Some of them are purely for roleplaying, while others are convenience functions or offer you additional information.